denbay/MKSnapShotter-With-MKPolylines-UITableView-Example/README.md

 # MKSnapShotter-With-MKPolylines-UITableView-Example

 Simple project for example how to create a MKSnapShotter with MKPolylines (path on the map) and cached it.
-So this make the performance scroll higher.
+So, it make the performance scroll higher.

 ##### Requirements
 <b>Xcode: >= 8.3.2</b> <br>